Muhamed Haneef: The SIM card

 Australian authorities alleged that as Haneef left Britain he recklessly provided assistance to a terrorist organisation by leaving his relative, Sabeel Ahmed, a SIM card and the balance of a two-year mobile phone contract to use and pay off when he left Britain in July 2006.
 Relatives said that he left the SIM card behind to save money by not surrendering the remaining value of the contract to the telephone company.
 The prosecutor claimed the SIM card was found inside the vehicle used in the Glasgow attack.
 This allegation, central to the case, proved to be false and investigating British police officers concluded that the case was driven by politics rather than policing.

 Mick Keelty revealed that Scotland Yard had initially told Australian Federal Police investigators that the SIM card was found in the jeep confirming that the conduit for the SIM card error was the Australian Federal Police, contrary to Keelty's previous denials.
 A review by the Director of Public Prosecutions (DPP), Damian Bugg, revealed the allegations connected to the SIM card use were an "error of fact".

 The shared flat

 The AFP claimed in a court affidavit that Haneef told police in his first interview that he lived in Britain with the two terrorism suspects, his cousins: "On 2 July and 3 July 2007 Dr Haneef participated in a taped record of interview with the AFP and stated the following: Whilst in the UK he resided with suspects 1 and 2 (alleged suicide bomber Kafeel Ahmed and his brother Sabeel Ahmed), at 13 Bentley Road, Liverpool."

 In subsequent Immigration Department documents used to advise Australian Immigration Minister Kevin Andrews, senior public servant Peter White asserted: "Dr Haneef advised the AFP that he resided with Dr Sabeel Ahmed at a boarding house located at 13 Bentley Road, Liverpool, UK."
 This error was not corrected by the AFP, and revealed by Hedley Thomas on 20 July in The Australian.

-However, in the record of the interview, Haneef told police that he lived at 13 Bentley Road, Liverpool, with several doctors, whom he named.
-None of those named are known to be suspects in the Glasgow or London incidents.

-Haneef told police that he had moved out of 13 Bentley Road by the time that Sabeel Ahmed moved there.
-He also told police that he visited Cambridge on two occasions in 2004 and stayed for up to six days with Kafeel Ahmed.